 If you follow this blog, you may have read articles on the differences between WFOEs (pronounced “wuh-fee”), Representative Offices (ROs), and Joint Ventures (JVs)– on the different types, the Pros and Cons, and a whole lot more.
-Today’s blog post expands on this knowledge base and sets out the application process for setting up a WFOE in China.
+In this blog post, we expand on this knowledge base and set out the application process for setting up a WFOE in China.

 What is a Wholly Foreign-Owned Enterprise?